seald/sscrypto/README.md

 _Super-Simple Crypto_ is a wrapper around other cryptography libraries, intended to be simple to use, provide a consistent interface for multiple encryption backends (for now, forge and nodeJS crypto), and well-chosen parameters.

+It was created by [Seald](https://www.seald.io/) to unify crypto accross its projects.

 # Table of Contents

 [Installation](#installation)